Agent Data Protocol: Unifying Datasets for Diverse, Effective Fine-tuning of LLM Agents: Related Work

 \section{Related Work}

-The development of effective LLM-based agents critically depends on high-quality training data that captures the complexity of multi-step reasoning, tool usage, and environmental interaction \citep{yao2022react,schick2023toolformer,deng2023mind2web,masterman2024landscape}.
-This section reviews existing methods for agent data collection and the challenges that motivate our agent data protocol.
+The development of effective LLM-based agents critically depends on high-quality training data that could capture the complexity of multi-step reasoning, tool usage, and environmental interaction \citep{yao2022react,schick2023toolformer,deng2023mind2web,masterman2024landscape}.
+This section reviews existing methods for agent data collection and the challenges that motivate ADP.